Outstaffing — hiring a remote employee through another company — is one of the best ways to quickly fill a talent gap on your engineering team.

 Technical skills are what brought you here in the first place, so don't skimp on them.
 The major advantage of outstaffing is that you can get an experienced specialist to solve your team's problem.
 This is obviously your first priority.

 Make sure you talk to multiple potential developers.
 I know it seems counterintuitive, but soft skills are actually more important for remote workers than for someone physically in the office.
 Successful remote work requires initiative, empathy and superb communication skills.
-Check for these during the interview.
+Check for these during the interview, or you can use a communication assessment.

 Our developers that work via outstaffing agreements universally agree that strong English, solid soft skills and flexible availability have helped them forge successful relationships with their teams.
 Thus, it's important to check for this and not focus only on technical skills.